learning-unlimited/ESP-Website/docs/admin/releases/14/README.rst

 - Added an anonymous option to the contact form
 - Added an admin checkbox interface for the steps that are required for ensuring a program is completely setup
 - Added a filter for expired vs unexpired permissions and student registrations in the admin panel
+- Added buttons to the custom form response interface to bulk download files

 Minor bug fixes
 ~~~~~~~~~~~~~~~